-Many times, we wonder whether we should act on something or keep praying about the matter, until God clearly tells you what to do next.
+Many times, we wonder whether we should act on something or keep praying about the matter until God clearly tells us what to do next.

 Some Christians use prayer as an excuse to act.
 They pray and pray, but never do anything.
 And there are others, who jump into action, without consulting God in prayer.
 Both these extremes are wrong.
-We must first pray about everything and seek God's guidance, but there is also a time when we should act.
+We must first pray about everything and seek God's guidance, but there is also a time to act.

 How do we know whether we should keep praying about a certain decision or start acting with the information we already have?
 How do we know when to wait and when to work?

-It all starts with Prayer and abiding with Christ.
-The closer you walk with God, the more you will see God's leading and help.
+It all starts with Prayer and abiding in Christ.
+People who pray regularly and often are the ones who clearly see God's leading in their lives.
+The closer you walk with God, the more you receive God's wisdom, leading and help.

 We must pray without ceasing and also act on what God wants you to do.
 Never use prayer as an excuse to not act.